infopz/pzgram/docs/readme.md

 bot.run()
 ```

-The current version of pzGram (`1.0`) does not support yet Payements and Games.
+The current version of pzGram support all types of messages, from users, groups and channels, but it does not support payments and games yet.

 pzGram is an open-source project, created by Giovanni Casari.